 "Extension Rate" means, for each quarterly distribution date following a Failed Remarketing with respect to a class of reset rate notes then in foreign exchange mode, the rate of interest payable to the related currency swap counterparty, generally not to exceed three-month LIBOR plus 0.75%, unless the remarketing agents, in consultation with the administrator, determine that market conditions or some other benefit to the trust requires a higher rate; provided that in such case the Rating Agency Condition is satisfied.
-The initial Extension Rate for each class of reset rate notes under each related initial currency swap agreement is three-month LIBOR plus 0.75%.
+The initial Extension Rate for the class A-4 notes and the class A-8 notes under each related initial currency swap agreement is three-month LIBOR plus 0.75%.